 Demystifying Acne: All that you need to know

 Did you know that acne affects approximately 85% of people between the ages of 12 and 24?
+With such a widespread impact, Demystifying Acne becomes essential to help people understand why it happens and how to treat it effectively.

 Acne is a common skin condition that can have a profound impact on our self-esteem and confidence.
 From annoying whiteheads to painful cystic breakouts, acne can be frustrating and difficult to manage.